 I’m a sucker for snowdrops and love spotting these first signs of spring.
 In previous years we’ve visited the snowdrops at Welford Park and Swyncombe Church.
 This year I was delighted to find a venue even closer to home, Kingston Bagpuize House, whose grounds are open for snowdrop Sundays during February.

 We arrived early on the first open weekend.
 So early that we discovered we were the first visitors of the year!
 Encompassing manicured lawns, shrub borders and woodland we soon realised the grounds of Kingston Bagpuize House have plenty to see.
 But we were on a snowdrop mission.

 Clutching our location map we wound our way through the gardens, initially wandering through the woodland garden and shrub border in our quest for snowdrops.
 Fortunately the owner provides a spotters guide to help locate and identify the sixteen different snowdrop species.
 I thought sixteen was impressive until I read later that there are 2000 cultivars.

 The wooded area around Church Copse, beside the parish church, has been cleared over recent years to allow the snowdrops to naturalise.
 As we visited early not all of the snowdrops were flowering.
-Later in the season I’m sure the woodland floor will be carpeted in white.
+I’m sure the woodland floor will be carpeted in white later in the month.